SteveShengStar/teamhub/docs/frontend/theme.md

 ## Colors

-Each key references a color as a string, grays are an array of strings so an index between 0 - 4 needs to specified for the color gray.
+Each key references a color as a string, greys are an array of strings so an index between 0 - 4 needs to specified for the color grey.

 ### Sample Usage